CreDA-Protocol/creda-interface/README.md

 - `npm i -D`
 - Start a local portfolio service from https://github.com/CreDA-Protocol/creda-portfolio-api and configure your .env, or directly use https://portfolio-api.creda.app
+- Clone .env.sample into .env and edit it if needed (default config should be fine for dev).

 ### Run for development